 So, How Does RCI Points Work?

 An RCI Points membership allows owners to trade in their timeshare points for RCI Points to book at RCI-affiliated resorts all around the world.
-Like with the timeshare points-based system, RCI members are assigned a certain amount of RCI Points based on their timeshare ownership.
+Like with the timeshare points-based system, RCI members receive a certain amount of RCI Points based on their timeshare ownership.
 The assigned RCI point value of your timeshare is its Deposit Trading Power (DTP); it is the number of RCI Points that you are allocated each year to use for vacation exchange.

 The amount of RCI Points that members are assigned depends on a few key factors of your ownership.
 Firstly, the popularity of your home resort impacts the number of RCI Points.
 Additionally, the size of the unit and the season of the ownership are big factors in point value as well.
 Once you know the RCI Deposit Trading Power of your home resort, you’re free to start exchanging your vacations.
 But how does RCI points work for hotels?